project-chip/matter.js/packages/matter-node.js-examples/README.md

 ### Development Device/Composed-device/Bridge

 The code is structured by comment blocks to better see what belongs to what.
 It always has code which is just collecting relevant information and data, then the code which is setting up the device and then the code which is starting the device.

+## Building

+* `npm run build`: Build all code and create CommonJS and ES6 variants in dist directory.
+This will built incrementally and only build the changed files.
+* `npm run build-clean`: Clean the dist directory and build all code from scratch